-Quorum: A majority of those member locals that have appointed Status of Women
+Quorum: A majority of those member locals that have appointed Women and Gender

-Committee representatives.
+Equity Committee representatives.

-Voting: Positions adopted by consensus among designated representatives; otherwise any activities which contribute to an improvement in the status of women within locals.
-Such activities should address both the current and future needs and interests of women in post-secondary institutions in BC.
+Voting: Positions adopted by consensus among designated representatives; otherwise

+The responsibilities of the Women and Gender Equity Committee of FPSE shall involve any activities which contribute to an improvement in the status of people with marginalized genders within locals.
+Such activities should address both the current and future needs and interests of people with marginalized genders in post-secondary institutions in BC.